upmsilab/FHIRLab/services.md

 comments: false

 # Hero section
-title: Tools & Services
+title: Testing and Validation
-description: "<strong>The FHIR Lab sandbox is designed for learning, testing and validation purposes only.
-Do not use it for production or store real patient health information (PHI) or identifiable data.
-Use synthetic data exclusively for testing, validation, and learning.<strong>"
+description: "The FHIR Lab sandbox is designed for testing and validation of standards-based digital health solutions.
+You can use the available resources below to test your applications and workflows.
+Please do not use or store real patient health information (PHI) or identifiable data.
+We strongly advice to use synthetic data exclusively for testing, validation, and learning."

 # Author box
 # author: